BlaiseMoses01/BlaiseMoses01/README.md

 ## 💭 Core Philosophy

-> Despite its reputatiuon , QA is no longer clicking buttons , modern QA involves so much more to be effective.
+> Despite its reputation , QA is much more clicking buttons , modern QA involves so much more to be effective.
 > It’s about building **systems that scale**, writing tests that are **adaptive**, and thinking like an engineer to create effective, resusable testing architecture.

 ---